 Statistics Sweden reports the complete appropriations, including appropriations for coordination of the official statistics as a cost for the statistics.
-Official statistics of five other authorities are also statistics that are not used at all in their own operations, and thus the entire cost is reported as a cost for official statistics.
-Statistics Sweden's costs also include some products that are not classified as official statistics as well as costs for certain registers.
+Statistics Sweden's costs also include some appropriation-financed products that are not classified as official statistics, some of which are products being developed and that will later be classified as official statistics25 as well as costs for certain registers26.